dentarg/auth0-blog/_posts/2017-10-24-chromedevsummit-summary-day-one.markdown

 ## Conclusion

 Chrome Dev Summit, Day 1, was amazing.
 The talks were mind-blowing.
 It's exciting that Google, Microsoft, Mozilla, Firefox, and Samsung are coming together to make the web more accessible, faster and better for everyone.
-Thanks to *Kosamari* and *Una* for entertaining developers throughout the event.
+Thanks to *[Kosamari](https://twitter.com/kosamari)* and *[Monica](https://twitter.com/notwaldorf)* for entertaining developers throughout the event.
 Already looking forward to **#Day2** and the fresh inspiring moments it will bring along with it!

 If you were around for _#ChromeDevsummit2017 - Day 1_, let me know the talks you really loved in the comment section. 😃